 Turning thirty without him scared me.
 I was scared not to have him along for the ride of a new decade.
 I was scared to feel as if I left a piece of him in my twenties, a piece of him in my past.
 I was scared to be without him.

-As the girl who would normally count down days, who knew what she wanted for her birthday dinner a month in advance, I quietly became the girl who hoped that no one would notice the date on the calendar.
-I started to regret that in the past I made such a big to-do of wanting the whole shebang, the whole kit and caboodle, the whole 9 yards because I wanted this year to come and go just as if it were any other day on the calendar.
+As the girl who would normally count down days and know what she wanted for her birthday dinner a month in advance, I quietly became the girl who hoped no one would notice the date on the calendar.
+I started to regret that in the past, I made such a big to-do of wanting the whole shebang, the whole kit and caboodle, the whole 9 yards, because I wanted this year to come and go just as if it were any other day on the calendar.

-As I am approaching my 32nd birthday I have started to come into the old ways of my annoying countdowns, my obnoxious reminders, the girl that everyone hates.
+As I am approaching my 32nd birthday, I have started to come into the old ways of annoying countdowns, obnoxious reminders, and the girl everyone hates.
 Ton might not be able to see me in my thirties, but I will.
-He would not want me to change anything about myself because of his passing, he would not want me to turn into someone who cannot find joy in something special because her dad has since passed away.
+He would not want me to change anything about myself because of his passing; he would not want me to turn into someone who cannot find joy in something special because her dad has since passed away.
 Instead of wondering if I will make him proud in this decade, I am going to make myself proud because as long as I have a smile on my face and joy in my heart, I know that I would have made him proud.